VideoFACT: Detecting Video Forgeries Using Attention, Scene Context, and Forensic Traces: Experiments

-\subheader{How Our Network Overcomes These Effects} Our network's use of context embeddings and spatial attention enables it to be much more resilient to the effects described above.
-Our deep attention module allows our network to learn which scene regions contain high quality forensic information.
-Therefore, VideoFACT relies more heavily on these regions when making decisions and avoid many of the false alarm issues faced by other networks.
-Additionally, local context information enables our network to control for local variations in forensic traces induced by video compression as well as naturally occurring statistical variations induced by scene content.
+\subheader{How Our Network Overcomes These Effects} Our network’s use of context embeddings and self-attention enables it to be much more resilient to the effects described above.
+Our Deep Self-Attention Module allows our network to learn which scene regions contain high quality forensic information.
+Therefore, VideoFACT relies more heavily on these regions when making decisions and avoids many of the false alarm issues faced by other networks.
+Additionally, local context information enables our network to control for local variations in forensic traces induced by video compression.

-\subheader{Failure Cases and Limitations} We identified several common failure cases experienced by our network by examining videos in the ``in-the-wild'' datasets.
-Specifically, our network often miss-detects when: (1) The falsified region is very small, in particular when its area is much smaller than our $128\times 128$ pixels analysis window.
-(2) Both the manipulated region and background have similar poor lighting conditions, and (3) The manipulated region has been altered by color swaps.
-Additionally, our network has limitations including: (1) It doesn't exploit temporal effects or correlations between frames.
-(2) Our current implementation is only suitable for a fixed input video resolution of 1080p.
+\subheader{Failure Cases and Limitations} We identified several common failure cases experienced by our network.
+Our network often misses falsified regions that are very small, particularly smaller than our $128\times 128$ pixels analysis window.
+Our network produces poor decisions when both the manipulated region and background have similar poor lighting conditions.
+It also has diffficulty detecting regions altered by color swaps.
+Additionally, our network's current implementation is limited to analyzing video resolution of 1080p.